Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/working-with-templates.md

 #### Description

-Returns an array of developer meta fields available/required by kong to register a developer
+Returns an array of developer meta fields available/required by Kong to register a developer.

 #### Return Type